pierrebachas/Informality_Taxes_Redistribution/README.md

 Do files - Paper: These files allow for a full replication of the paper once each country's expenditure survey data has been obtained.
 The **master.do** file details which do file correspond to which graph or table.
 This file also contains excel files necessary to run the dofiles.
 Do files - Country Codes : These files allow to replicate the analysis we conducted for each country starting from the raw household survey data.
 The same methodology is used for each country, with a few exceptions listed and detailed below.
 Crosswalk : These files are needed for the analysis of some countries, whose product codes where not following the COICOP classification and/or when the type of retailers classification was too detailed.
+This folder contains also the crosswalks between the COICOP codes and their labels.

 -----------------------------------------------------------------------------------------------------
 Notes on the Data